Bahra Biscuit Factory

 Bahra Biscuit Factory is a part of UNIKAL Foodstuff Production Company based in Baku, Azerbaijan.

 Overview

 UNIKAL Foodstuff Production Company began production in 1992 in the Azerbaijan food industry's confectionery field, specializing in the production of baked sponge cake products.
-In 2006 UNIKAL Foodstuff Production Company begun production of the manufacture of sponge cakes at its plant under the trademark "Bahra Biscuit Factory", and for a very short period of time developed in Azerbaijan's confectionery field under the motto "Health product for health food".
+In 2006 UNIKAL Foodstuff Production Company began production of the manufacture of sponge cakes at its plant under the trademark "Bahra Biscuit Factory", and for a very short period of time developed in Azerbaijan's confectionery field under the motto "Health product for health food".

-Currently Bahra specializes in wholesale of a range of baked products, which includes rolls, biscuits, cakes, cookies and layered products.
+Currently, Bahra specializes in wholesale of a range of baked products, which includes rolls, biscuits, cakes, cookies and layered products.
 The company has factories spread across Azerbaijan, in Baku, Sumgayit, Ganja, Shaki, Agsu, Quba, Masalli, Salyan, Hajikabul and Nakhchivan, all under the umbrella trade mark of "Bahra Biscuit Factory".
 The company's products are only available in Azerbaijan.

 Production

 The company's products are prepared on machinery made by leading Italian and German companies.
 The company's products are imported by such European countries as Turkey, Germany, Italy, Denmark and Austria.
 Bahra Biscuit Factory is also a distributor of products of Backaldrin Company of Azerbaijan.
 The company produces an assortment of baked product which include b rolls, biscuit pastries, cakes and sponge cakes.